One to watch - the shorter .uk domain name

 Don't underestimate the future of .uk domain names.

 At present, a .co.uk domain name is generally the best option for British businesses, but that could change very quickly indeed, if and when .uk domain names gain critical mass in terms of both registration and use.
 If a big player like eBay or the BBC, for example, switched to .uk from .co.uk, it would make a huge difference.

 To hedge your bets, our advice is to secure both the .co.uk and .uk versions of your chosen domain name where possible.
 Not only will this give you two options going forward, it will prevent a competitor using one or the other.

-.co.uk and .uk are distinct domain name extensions and as such we list the .co.uk and .uk version of domain names separately on Brandwise if both are for sale on this platform.
-However, if both versions of a domain name are listed on Brandwise, we will offer you a great deal if you wish to buy both.
+.co.uk and .uk are distinct domain name extensions.
+As such we generally list the .co.uk and .uk version of domain names separately on Brandwise if both are for sale on this platform.
+However, if both versions of a domain name are listed for sale on Brandwise, we will offer you a great deal if you wish to buy both.
 Please contact us for more details.